Types Of Technical Indicators

 Trend indicators are:

-Moving Averages: used to identify trends and reversals, and to set up support and resistance levels.
+- Simple Moving Averages (SMA): These indicators are used to identify trends and reversals, and to set up support and resistance levels.

 The Exponential Moving Average (EMA) is a more responsive indicator than the SMA, meaning it gives more weight to recent price data, painting a more vivid picture of the current market conditions.

 The Moving Average Convergence Divergence (MACD) is a versatile indicator that combines trend-following and momentum elements.
-It consists of three components:- MACD Line
+It consists of three components:

-The MACD Line represents the difference between the 12-period and 26-period EMA. - Signal Line
+- MACD Line: The MACD Line represents the difference between the 12-period and 26-period EMA.

 Momentum indicators